Valoenu/Lego-DataAnalysis/README.md

 # 🧱 LEGO Data Analysis Project

 This project explores the history and evolution of LEGO sets, themes, and colors from 1949 to 2020 using Python, PostgreSQL, and data visualization.
 As a student learning and experimenting with coding and data analysis, I created this project to practice working with real datasets and improve my skills in data wrangling, querying, and visualization.
+This project was build with Udemy App Brewery Bootcamp Course

 ---